roblaing/erlang-webapp-howto/unit5/README.md

 }.
 ```

-The standard library does include an XML, parser, xmerl, which also needs to be added to the list to be accessible to our code.

 <h2>Reading and parsing Json and XML</h2>

 This tutorial goes into the common task of getting data from another website &mdash; usually supplied as Json, but
 sometimes XML &mdash; and then parsing it and rendering it on our site.

-I'm using <a href="https://openweathermap.org">openweathermap.org</a> which offers free accounts, but also a
+I'm using <a href="https://openweathermap.org">openweathermap.org</a> which offers free accounts which your don't need
-test URL which requires no registration to use.
+if using its test URL which requires no registration to use.

 From the erl command line, if you run
 ```erlang